 Currently, Australia is suffering one of the worst bushfire seasons in decades, with large parts of the country being impacted.

 Our hearts go out to the people and wildlife bearing the brunt of these catastrophic fires.
 Five Bush Heritage reserves and one partner property have been affected to varying degrees, and three reserves have active fires still burning around them.
-A more detailed update on the impact to our reserves can be found here, and we will provide further updates when it is safe to access and assess the areas.
+We will provide further updates when it is safe to access and assess the areas.

 Finally, I would like to say a huge thanks to those on the front lines who have been fighting these fires and providing support to impacted communities.
 Our thoughts are with you, as well as the people of rural Australia who are still doing it tough in the drought.